danielscherzer/VersionedBackup/readme.md

 Tool for copying folder hierarchies with versioning.
 No directory/file is deleted, but only moved to a separate folder.

+Rename problem: No change to timestamps, except if "live" change history: could change this in snapshot instead of last write time

 See the [change log](CHANGELOG.md) for changes, features and road map.

 ## Contribute